andylang8445/andylang8445.github.iioo/_posts/2020-10-10-Lesson0_WhatIsProgramming.md

 3. We will be using C as our main programming language for the lessons

 ## So what will happen now?
 * Since I am a secondary school student, I cannot upload munch of these documents every day.
 I will try to upload the future lessons as soon as possible.
-My goal is to upload <b>one or two lesson every week</b>.